saucesteals/maclid/README.md

 # maclid
-- Display controls and lid sync for Macbook Lid on Linux
+- Display controls and lid sync for Macbooks on Linux
 - No additional drivers required

 ## Prerequisites